 [wpdatachart id = 1]

-There is a web page where you can see various graphics. can you see her clicking here.
+There is a web page where you can see various charts. can you see her clicking here.

 After having my detector Geiger finished and working, the next step is to send this radioactivity information to the network.
-The circumstance also occurs that I have not been able to find a single Madrid station on the internet sending beta / gamma radiation data in real time, so this may be the first station in Madrid to send this type of data (and I'm excited, because look how difficult it is to be the first on the internet today :-))
+Furthermore, it so happens that I have not been able to find a single station in Madrid on the internet sending Beta / Gamma radiation data in real time, so this may be the first station in Madrid to send this type of data (and I'm excited, because it is difficult to be the first in something on the internet today :-))

-The Geiger meter I have built has a serial port through which the detected radiation data is transmitted every 15 seconds.
-This has made things much easier, since all I have had to do is provide it with "something" to read them and send them to my home automation system and the network.
+The Geiger counter I have built has a serial port through which the detected radiation data is transmitted every 15 seconds.
+This has made things much easier, since all I have had to do is provide it with "something" that reads them and sends them to my home automation system and the network.

-As on other occasions, I have resorted to a NodeMCU with the ESPEASY firmware.
-This time there was no ESPEASY plugin to read the serial output of my Geiger counter but it was not very difficult to adapt another plugin, already existing, to read them.
+As on other occasions, I have used a NodeMCU with the ESPEASY firmware.
+This time there was no ESPEASY plugin to read the serial output of my Geiger counter, but it was not very difficult to adapt another existing plugin to read them.

-The new device reads the serial output of the Geiger counter, processes it to extract the specific data from Pulses Per Minute and sends this data through MQTT to my broker.
+The new device reads the serial output of the Geiger counter, processes it to extract the specific data of Pulses Per Minute and sends this data through MQTT to my broker.

-The "Build Radmon url" function is very simple and simply builds a url, following the Radmon API specifications with my username, password and the latest measure.
+The "Build Radmon url" function is very simple and it simply builds a url, following the Radmon API specifications with my username, password and the last measure.

-Another Node-Red node inserts the data into an InfluxDB database, which allows me to later create graphs of this data in Grafana.
+Another node of Node-Red inserts the data in an InfluxDB database which allows me, later, to create graphs of this data in Grafana.